-DPP initially advised on the planning strategy to deliver its project for a £150m regeneration of Church Wharf in Bolton Town Centre before providing a range of planning services on the project including compulsory purchase order strategy, planning application preparation and management, community engagement and advice on the Masterplan for Church Wharf.
+DPP initially advised on the planning strategy to deliver the councils £150m project for the regeneration of Church Wharf in Bolton town centre before providing a range of planning services on the project including compulsory purchase order strategy, planning application preparation and management, community engagement and advice on the masterplan for Church Wharf.

 DPP retains an on-going role as planning advisor to Muse Developments and to Bolton Council as its development partner.
 The first reserved matters scheme for residential development is anticipated to come forward shortly.